yofukashino/ReUSRBG/README.md

 A plugin to get UserBG banners on desktop with Replugged.

-This will be kept maintained as long as I am alive and .
+This will be kept maintained as long as I am alive and in pieces.

 Direct Download Link: